Guided Flow Policy:

 GFP Overview

+In offline RL, the agent learns exclusively from a static dataset, generated by an unknown behavior policy.
+In a given state s, the distribution of actions of such a behavior policy is illustrated on the left.
 GFP consists of three main components: (i) in yellow, VaBC, a multi-step flow policy trained via weighted BC using the guidance term, (ii) in green, a one-step actor distilled from the flow policy, and (iii) in gray, a critic guiding action evaluation.
 VaBC regularizes the actor toward high-value actions from the dataset; in turn, the actor shapes the flow and optimizes the critic following the actor-critic approach.
-The different components of the figure are introduced in the paper.
 Each drawing represents the probability distribution of actions of a policy, in a current state s, except for the gray ones, where it is the value of actions in state s, according to the critic.
+We refer to the paper for more explanations.

 Experiments across 144 tasks